 These societal misrepresentations result in individuals who experience mental health difficulties being stereotyped and often discriminated against.
-But when it’s you, a loved one or a friend who starts to experience psychosis; what happens then?
+But when it’s you, a loved one or a friend who starts to experience psychosis, what happens then?

-It’s well known that the stigma surrounding mental health can pose barriers to recovery; whether this be individuals feeling less likely to seek help for a difficulty, less able to speak to someone about their experiences, an absence of hope or the belief that recovery is possible.
+It’s well known that the stigma surrounding mental health can pose barriers to recovery; whether this be individuals feeling less likely to seek help for a difficulty, less able to speak to someone about their experiences, an absence of hope or the belief that recovery is impossible.

 The HOAX Our Right to Hope project is a unique collaboration between the arts and health sectors.
-The project will be used to provide evidence on the effectiveness of using the arts to raise awareness of, and tackle the stigma surrounding, mental health.
+The project will be used to provide evidence on the effectiveness of using the arts to raise awareness of and tackle the stigma surrounding, mental health.